julianchurchill/text-adventure/README.md

 Bugs

+- [BUG] <newline> in 'talk responses' don't seem to be obeyed.
+See newline before "You awake the following morning to Cabal brewing you".
+  - Also search for ""Go see Cabal, find out" in the 'successful use message' version and check that is obeyed too.
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
     - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).